Follow Us :

 AI is reshaping the landscape of drug discovery and development by enabling faster, more efficient, and cost-effective processes.
 The application of machine learning, deep learning, and other AI techniques has already led to groundbreaking advancements, as demonstrated by companies like Insilico Medicine.
 While there are challenges to overcome, including model interpretability and regulatory concerns, the future of AI in pharmaceuticals looks promising.

 As AI continues to evolve, it will not only help scientists discover new drugs more rapidly but also pave the way for more personalised and effective treatments.
-The next decade will likely witness an AI-driven pharmaceutical renaissance that could revolutionize the way we treat diseases and improve public health globally.
+The next decade will likely witness an AI-driven pharmaceutical renaissance that could revolutionise the way we treat diseases and improve public health globally.

 Further Reading